-the above-mentioned items.
-Foods containing gelatin, emulsifiers, flavours, and enzymes are deemed dubious ( $Ma\check{s}b\bar{u}h$ ) since their ingredients or components may come from haram sources.
-Cattle and poultry shall be slaughtered according to the $\underline{d}ab\bar{t}hah$ (prescribed slaughtering in Islam) procedure, which is mandated by $\underline{S}har\bar{t}'ah$ in the case of animals and birds.
-As a result, it becomes obvious that halal is a very broad term, as it encompasses not only the ingredients of food but also the entire process of preparation, manufacturing, and processing.
-All Muslim nations are expected to strictly adhere to the principles of halal and haram in all their activities.
+of the above items.6 Foods containing gelatin, emulsifiers, flavours, and enzymes are deemed dubious (Mašbūh) since their ingredients or components may come from ḥaram sources.
+Cattle and poultry shall be slaughtered according to the dabīḥah (prescribed slaughtering in Islam) procedure, which Šharī'ah mandates in the case of animals and birds.
+As a result, it becomes evident that ḥalal is a comprehensive term, as it encompasses not only the ingredients of food but also the entire process of preparation, manufacturing, and processing.
+All Muslim nations are expected to strictly adhere to the principles of ḥalal and ḥaram in all their activities.

-Thus, a need for industry that will promote halal and discourage haram in all societal activities.
-Halal industry was invented by the majlis community in the Gambia, who passed on the teachings of the Qur'an and implement it at local community levels.
+Thus, industry is needed to promote halal and discourage haram in all societal activities.
+Halal industry was invented by the majlis community in the Gambia, who passed on the Qur'an's teachings and implemented it at local community levels.
 Most of the past scholars had established great majlis schools, wherein children receive early training in Islamic principles, norms, and values.
-Community members in the past depend on these scholars to clarify to them the laws of Allah, as well as rulings on what is halal from what is haram.
-The Gambia is a poor country whose people depend solely on subsistence farming, animal rearing, fishing, hunting, small scale businesses, and other domestic works for survival, thus there was a high need of teaching and clarification of ḥalal principles for public guidance and safety.
+Community members in the past depend on these scholars to clarify the laws of Allah and rulings on what is halal from what is haram.
+The Gambia is a poor country whose people depend solely on subsistence farming, animal rearing, fishing, hunting, small-scale businesses, and other domestic work for survival.
+Thus there was a high need for teaching and clarification of halal principles for public guidance and safety7.

-For example, those involved in crop cultivation needed to know what types of crops, vegetables and fruits are legal for consumption and for sale, the same applies to those in the fishing sector and those involved in various types of businesses including professional and local hunters. Ḥalal consumption is not optional but compulsory for mankind, which makes it an important issue for Muslims.
-The teachings and setting established by these ancient scholars helped to shape a future of ḥalal industry in the Gambia.
-Even though colonial governance has great influence on the country, it did not change the beliefs of the people, their respect for a strict compliance with ḥalal principles
+For example, those involved in crop cultivation needed to know what types of crops, vegetables and fruits are legal for consumption and sale.
+The same applies to those in the fishing sector and those involved in various types of businesses, including professional and local hunters. Ḥalal consumption is not optional but compulsory for Mankind, which makes it an essential issue for Muslims.
+The teachings and setting established by these ancient scholars helped to shape the future of ḥalal industry in the Gambia.
+Even though colonial governance dramatically influenced the country, it did not change the people's beliefs, their respect for strict compliance with ḥalal principles and a need to avoid non-halal food and services.
+The paper discusses the scope of the halal industry in the Gambia.